bluescarni/mppp/doc/real.rst

       a = static_cast<T>(a * b);
       a = static_cast<T>(a / b);

-   That is, the operation is performed via the corresponding binary operator and the result is assigned back to *a*, after a conversion if necessary.

    :param a: the first operand.
    :param b: the second operand.

    :return: a reference to *a*.

-   :exception unspecified: any exception thrown by the corresponding binary operator,
-     or by the generic conversion operator of :cpp:class:`~mppp::real`.
+   :exception unspecified: any exception thrown by the generic conversion operator of :cpp:class:`~mppp::real`.

 .. cpp:function:: mppp::real &mppp::operator++(mppp::real &x)
 .. cpp:function:: mppp::real &mppp::operator--(mppp::real &x)

    Prefix increment/decrement.

+   The precision of *x* will not be altered by the increment/decrement.

    :param x: the input argument.